FloatyFly/floaty-backend/README.md

 - Go to Database tab on upper right
 - Add connection
 - Settings -> Host: localhost, Port: 3306 (default), User & Password as configured, Database: floaty-db

+### Raspberry PI Deployment
+#### Deployment
+* On the Raspberry PI there is a systemd service under `/etc/systemd/system/floaty-backend.service` which looks like:
+    ```
+    [Unit]
+    Description=Floaty Backend Service using Docker Compose
+    After=docker.service
+    Requires=docker.service

+    [Service]
+    WorkingDirectory=/home/floaty/floaty/floaty-backend
+    Restart=always
+    ExecStart=/usr/bin/docker compose up
+    ExecStop=/usr/bin/docker compose down

+    [Install]
+    WantedBy=multi-user.target
+    ```
+    which means that as soon as the Raspberry PI is booted, the floaty-backend service will be started.
+    It is based on running docker compose from the floaty-backend directory.

+#### Networking
+* CORS is allowed to be accessed from the frontend by the cors.allowed.origins property in the application.properties file.
+This allows traffic from https://app.floatyfly.com/.
+* On the Raspberry PI runs a cloudflared (Cloudflare deamon) which tunnels traffic into the machine.
+  * The service is called `cloudflared.service` and is located in `/etc/systemd/system/cloudflared.service`.
+  * The service's config file is located under `/etc/cloudflared/config.yml` and points to the credentials file / cloudflared config location on the machine.

+### DNS
+#### Frontend & Backend Services DNS
+* The domain floatyfly.com is bought via GoDaddy.
+The nameservers are set to the ones of Cloudflare.
+* On Cloudflare a domain for floatyfly is registered, where:
+  * CNAME on "app" is set to the frontend hosting domain on firebase such at app.floatyfly.com resolves to the frontend.
+  * CNAME on "test" is set to the test floaty backend on the Raspberry PI such that test.floatyfly.com resolves to the backend.
+  * CNAME on "prod" is set to the prod floaty backend on the Raspberry PI such that prod.floatyfly.com resolves to the backend.

+#### EMail DNS
+* CNAME & MX & TXT: For mailserver and spam protection check the Godaddy Settings under "My Products" -> "FloatyFly" -> "Email" -> "Deine EMail verwalten" (three dots) -> "Email Ziel einrichten" to see all necessary DNS records for EMail.